k0staa/k0staa.github.io/_posts/2018-01-27-reporting-services-rest-url-client.markdown

  - First using a URL query.
  - Second using SOAP Web Service (I will explain this method in future post).

 In this post I will describe first (simpler) method.
-Using this method, you can connect to almost every version of Reporting Services it must be configured beforehand (in particular, [Web Service URL Configuration](https://docs.microsoft.com/en-us/sql/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager)).
+Using this method, you can connect to almost every version of Reporting Services but it must be configured beforehand (in particular, [Web Service URL Configuration](https://docs.microsoft.com/en-us/sql/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager)).

-To create an application I use spring boot version 1.5 and Apache HTTP Components library to configure the appropriate HTTP client with NTLM authentication (default authentication in Reporting Services)
+To create an application I use Spring Boot version 1.5 and Apache HTTP Components library to configure the appropriate HTTP client with NTLM authentication (default authentication in Reporting Services)

 I have my application builded with Maven.
 This is the whole `pom.xml` file:
 ~~~ xml